-ONLINE ORDERS OPERATING NORMALLY, STORE OPEN FOR COLLECTION ONLY - CLICK HERE FOR INFORMATION
+ONLINE ORDERS OPERATING NORMALLY, STORE OPEN FOR COLLECTION - CLICK HERE FOR INFORMATION

 You have no items in your shopping cart.

 If, following Music Matter's Privacy Department's reply you remain dissatisfied, you may contact the Information Commissioner.
 Details of how to take your complaint further can be found on the Information Commissioner’s website.

 When you make a purchase, our payment service providers will also collect and process your credit card or other payment details.
 If you contact us, we may also keep a record of that correspondence.We may also collect data relating to your visits to the Websites that cannot identify you but records your use of our Websites including, for example, details of how long you have used the Website and Content for.In line with current cookie regulations, we may also collect your computer’s IP address in order to help us tailor the service to your location.Finally, we may receive information about you from third parties (such as credit reference agencies) who are legally entitled to disclose that information.

 We use the information collected from you to process your order.
 By submitting an order your personal details will be shared with the sales, customer service and warehouse fulfilment teams at Music Matter.

 We also need to share your data with the relevant third-party courier companies to deliver the order to your choose delivery address.

 We may also contact you via email to invite you to review any services and/or products you received from us in order to collect your feedback and improve our services and products.

 Our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.
 However, we will normally collect personal information from you only